OpenClaw is one of the most powerful open-source tools released in recent years. It’s also one of the most dangerous when misconfigured.

 OpenClaw ships with several default settings that security researchers have flagged as inappropriate for any production deployment.

+OpenClaw binds to 0.0.0.0:18789 by default, exposing every network interface, including the public internet.
+It should bind to 127.0.0.1.
+It does not.
 Authentication is disabled by default.
-When you spin up a new OpenClaw instance, the gateway is immediately accessible without any credentials.
+When you spin up a new instance, the gateway is immediately accessible without any credentials.
 Anyone who can reach the port can interact with your agent, your data, and your connected services.

 Credentials are stored in plaintext.
 API keys, OAuth tokens, and bot credentials for every connected service sit in unencrypted configuration files.
 Microsoft’s Defender team noted that versions of the RedLine and Lumma infostealers have already added OpenClaw file paths to their targeted steal lists.